 SATA HELPS VOLCANO VICTIMS

-SATA comes to the aid of victims of the Capelinhos Volcano on Faial, who were relocated to the United States.
-SATA transports them to Santa Maria and then to Terceira Air Base at Lajes.
-For this effort, SATA partnered with Pan American Airways, who flew the victims from Lajes to the U.S.
+SATA comes to aid victims of the Capelinhos Volcano on Faial Island, who were relocated to the United States.
+SATA transports them to Santa Maria and Terceira Air Base at Lajes.
+For this effort, SATA partnered with Pan American Airways, who flew the victims from Lajes to the U.S., departing from Lajes Air Base, using DC-6B planes from the North American company.

 1959